jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-abuse is the big thing to focus on for several years now,32 and even the most obtuse of us can see a trend when it is smacking us in the face.We knew that the MOVEit vulnerability was trouble when it first entered the room, and we were able to identify
+abuse is the big thing to focus on for several years now,32 and even the most obtuse of us can see a trend when it is smacking us in the face.
+We knew that the MOVEit vulnerability was trouble when it first entered the room, and we were able to identify
 1,567 breach notifications that related